 Backlog even has strong smartphone apps for iOS and Android that allow team members to check in on their projects at a glance from anywhere.

-Jira from Atlassian is another visual project management tool that provides strong support for agile projects.
-Software and product development teams can easily manage their agile projects through the Jira interface, using scrum boards and Kanban boards.
+Jira Software from Atlassian is another visual project management tool that provides strong support for agile projects.
+Software and product development teams can easily manage their agile projects through the Jira Software interface, using scrum boards and Kanban boards.

 Through these boards, teams can manage their projects through highly visual interfaces.
 You can see exactly which tasks are flowing smoothly for the agile project and which ones may cause bottlenecks you can’t afford for a sprint.
 Team members can switch back and forth between various views to easily emphasize the information they need.